What are the opportunities for rural tourism from Europe?

 - Use both the internet and traditional media for promotion.

-18-30 and 31-44 year olds are the second largest segment.
-They have often travelled in their youth and/or studied abroad.
-They are increasingly interested in exploring new destinations further away.
-There are two groups of younger travellers:
+Younger rural travellers are the second largest segment.
+They have often travelled as children and/or studied abroad.
+This group is interested in exploring new destinations further away.
+There are two groups of younger travellers.

 High income, little time

 These are young professionals with high incomes but limited time to travel.
-They are mostly between 31-44 years old.
-They often travel in couples, although there is also a singles market in this age group.
-This group is looking for unusual ‘once in a lifetime’ experiences.
-They want to fit as much into their holiday as possible.
+They are mostly between 31–44 years old and often travel in couples, although there is also a singles market in this age group.
+These travellers are looking for unusual “once in a lifetime” experiences and want to fit as much into their holiday as possible.
 Comfort is important to them.

 Smaller daily budgets, extensive time

-This group is mostly between 18-30 years old.
-Think of backpackers and gap year travellers.
+This group is mostly between 18–30 years old and includes, for example, backpackers and gap year travellers.
 Their daily budgets are small but they travel over extended periods of time.
-Anywhere between a month and a year.
 These travellers choose cheaper accommodation.
-They want to engage with local communities and experience local activities and products.
-They may combine their travel with volunteer work on community or conservation projects.
+They want to engage with local communities and experience local life.
+Some are interested in volunteer work on community or conservation projects.
+However this so-called voluntourism also poses risks, for example to local children and wildlife.

 - Develop a unique mix of accommodation and experiences, together with other local rural tourism providers.